 an Access Seeker’s Point of Presence and its End User Premises; or

 an Access Seeker’s Point of Presence and the Point of Presence of another Licensed Operator.

+(d) Point to Point of an Access Seeker’s End User premises with an additional 50% premium charge on MRC of the requested WDC Bandwidth.

 The WDC Service is provided with a number of options.
 These are specified in Annex 1 of this Service Description.